 Processed Bamboo Shoots

-Takenoko are not just eaten at their freshest in spring however, they are also used to make a condiment you have most likely already encountered if you’re a fan of Japanese ramen: menma.
+Takenoko is not just eaten at its freshest in spring; they are also used to make a condiment you have most likely already encountered if you’re a fan of Japanese ramen: menma.

-Menma are bamboo shoots that have been boiled, dried, sliced and then fermented.
-A popular topping for all kinds of Japanese soups, it can also be had as a snack by itself.
+Menma is bamboo shoots that have been boiled, dried, sliced, and fermented.
+A popular topping for all kinds of Japanese soups, it can also be a snack.

-Unlike crunchy bamboo shoots, menma has its own unique smooth yet tender texture.
+Unlike crunchy bamboo shoots, menma has a unique smooth yet tender texture.
 Its flavor is slightly salty but mild, so it does not overpower the soup it is served in.

-Besides bamboo shoots’ strong seasonal connection, the whole plant plays an important role all year round.
-Strong and fast growing, it’s seen as a symbol of prosperity and vitality.
+Besides bamboo shoots’ seasonal solid connection, the whole plant plays an important role all year round.
+Strong and fast-growing, it’s seen as a symbol of prosperity and vitality.

 Bamboo is also central to Japan’s oldest work of fiction: The Tale of the Bamboo Cutter, also known as the Tale of Princess Kaguya.
 Written by an unknown author in the late 9th or early 10th century, the story revolves around a princess from the moon, discovered as a baby by a poor bamboo cutter within a glowing bamboo stalk.

-Beyond its deliciousness and symbolism, bamboo is also still an essential material for Japanese food and drink preparation.
+Beyond its deliciousness and symbolism, bamboo is still essential for Japanese food and drink preparation.
 There would be no sushi rolls without makisu, a bamboo rolling mat, and no Japanese tea ceremony without chasen, a bamboo whisk used to make matcha tea.

-Bamboo continues to be important to Japan and for good reason.
+Bamboo continues to be necessary to Japan, and for good reason.
 Have you tried eating bamboo before?
-Let us know what you thought in the comments below!
+Let us know your thoughts in the comments below!